camillecoding/Climate_Change_Predictions/technology.md

 ## Dashboard

 The interactive dashboard of chose for our project is a website.
 Our website, "Where Do We Stand?" was developed with the help of BootstrapMade, a platform that provides templates for HTML, CSS & JavaScript frameworks.
 This step was key to providing a foundation for our website while allowing us to be creative with integrating user-friendly features.
-We especially want the CO2 emissions data, maps, and models to be easily-interpretable and navigable amongst all types of demographics.
+We especially want the CO2 emissions data, maps, and models to be easily-interpretable and navigable amongst all demographics.

 ## Tools: